abdulrahim-ramadan/Django-React-ToDO-APP/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please open an issue to report bugs or suggest features.
 Fork the repository and create a pull request for your changes.

-## 📄 License
-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.